 Trip.com claims to have more than 400 member customers worldwide and is one of the world’s largest online travel agencies.
 It offers travel services in multiple languages, including English, French, Spanish, Chinese, German, and Korean.

 It also has more than 2 million flight routes, connecting 5,000 cities.
 And it has more than 1.4 million hotels in its network.
-It has cooperative arrangements with reputable banks, credit companies, and many local and international tourism boards.
+It cooperates with reputable banks, credit companies, and many local and international tourism boards.

 How to Use Trip.com To Find Cheap Flights